sebastianhaberey/nsd/nsd/README.md

 consistent on Android / macOS / iOS platform APIs.
 Since they are all doing it, the plugin has the same behavior.

+**Note**: this currently doesn't function 100% on Windows platforms.
+While it will detect the types of services registered by other machines correctly, it will not detect types of services that were registered using the plugin.

 ### Enable Debug Logging

 In order to help debugging, logging can be enabled for individual topics.
 For example